RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0` and maximum value is `10`
     - Default is `0` (infinite amount of times)
 * `interpolation` - type: STRING
-    - Interpolation method to use when scaling.
+    - Interpolation method to use when scaling up.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
     - Valid values are `nearest` or `linear`
     - Default is `nearest`
     - This property can only be used for GIF animations.